muziejus/transverse/index.md

 <small><a href="http://moacir.com">Moacir P. de Sá Pereira</a> / <a href="http://twitter.com/muziejus">@muziejus</a><br />
 Asst.
 Prof. / Faculty Fellow, <a href="http://english.fas.nyu.edu/page/home">Department of English</a>, New York University<br />
 moacir@nyu.edu<br />
-Albany, NY, 23 March 2018</small>
+Albany, NY, 24 March 2018</small>

 Note: First, I want to thank everyone for coming to this conference.
 It’s been a great weekend.
-I also want to thank the organizers of the conference, especially Julian, who helped me out a bunch in the homestretch.
+I also want to thank the organizers of the conference, especially Julian, who has been my Albany Virgil.
+That’s probably unfair to Albany.

-This is kind of a weird talk for me, since it’s all new material.
+Anyway, my name is Moacir P. de Sá Pereira.
+Unlike what’s written in the program, I am an Assistant Professor and Faculty Fellow at NYU.
+What follows is kind of a weird talk for me, since it’s all new material.
 These ideas had been kicking around in my head for about half a year, but upon being invited to the conference and then reading the description, the ideas sort of took enough form where I could start putting them down on paper, or, at least,